Our programmes

 The Migrant Wellbeing Programme is about wellbeing, in the framework of culture shock and the unique challenges faced by migrants new to the country.
 It offers practical resources and tools so that people can proactively look after their own wellbeing, and that of their friends and family.

-It is designed for delivery on a digital platform, which empowers community leaders and peers to host and deliver the programme within their own community.
-It also enables people to anonymously share their stories and experiences as well as in person; and supports participants who are not confident speaking in public.
+It is delivered on a digital platform, which empowers community leaders and peers to host and deliver the programme within their own community.
+It also allows people to anonymously share their stories and experiences as well as in person; and supports participants who are not confident speaking in public.